Subscription Cancellation Flow: Save 15-25% of Subscribers (With Examples)

 Add a one-question survey to your cancel button.
 Even before building offers, start collecting data on why people leave.
 This takes hours, not sprints, and the data is immediately valuable.

 Add a pause option.
-This single change captures 25% of would-be cancellers with minimal engineering effort.
+This single change captured ~25% of would-be cancellers at Codecademy with minimal engineering effort.
 If your billing platform supports subscription pausing, you can wire this up quickly.

 Build reason-specific offers.
 Once you have 200+ survey responses, you'll see the patterns.
 Map the top 3 reasons to targeted offers and deploy them.